-- 1. High-precision strain wave gears on both axes ensure high payload and a smooth, backlashfree operation without the need for counterweights for payloads up to 20 Kg - 2.
-Lightweight CNC-machined aluminum alloy AL6061 used for aircraft makes the mount an excellent choice for your setup. - 3.
+- 1. High-precision strain wave gears on both axes ensure high payload and a smooth, backlashfree operation without the need for counterweights for payloads up to 14 Kg / 31 lbs) - 2.
+Lightweight CNC-machined aluminium alloy AL6061 used for aircraft makes the mount an excellent choice for your setup. - 3.
 Can be used as a German Equatorial or as an Altazimuth mount. - 4.
 Wi-Fi and USB2 connectivity in the mount can work simultaneously. - 5.
 A power-off brake is installed on the RA Axis and provides an instant safe stop during a planned or unplanned power interruption. - 6.
 DC 12 Volts Battery Operation with reverse polarity protection - 7.
-Power and USB sockets are placed on the non-movable part of the mount. - 8.
-Mount integrates a barometric sensor required to calculate atmospheric refraction corrections during sidereal tracking. - 9.
-Universal saddle plate that accepts Vixen and Losmandy 3" dovetails. - 10.
-Integrated ST-4 Autoguiding Port. - 11.
-QHY PoleMaster adapter in the front that allows you to place the PoleMaster and perform a quick and precise polar alignment. - 12.
-ASCOM 6, INDI, LX200 protocol support.
-Sky-Safari works out of the box with the mount. - 13.
-Safety limits on RA axis.
-Safety limit sensors on RA Axis prevent internal cable snags. - 14.
-Firmware Upgradable via Wireless OTA.
+Universal saddle plate that accepts Vixen and Losmandy 3" dovetails. - 8.
+Integrated ST-4 Autoguiding Port. - 9.
+QHY PoleMaster adapter (optional) can be placed on the front which allows you to install the PoleMaster and perform a quick and precise polar alignment. - 10.
+ASCOM 7, ASCOM Alpaca INDI, LX200 protocol support.
+Sky-Safari works out of the box with the mount. - 11.
+Automatic Home (Optical) Sensors on both axes. - 12.
+Firmware Upgradable via USB cable or Wireless (over the air).
 An easy firmware upgrade process allows you to stay up to date with bug fixes and the latest features of the mount.